Die Supernasen: Plot

-Tommy and Mike, again without a job and without money, decide deliberately to open the PI agency "Columbo" and work as private investigators.
+Tommy and Mike, once again without a job and without money, decide to open the PI agency "Columbo" and work as private investigators.
 Their first case involves a rich man who wants to know if his wife is cheating, which leads them to Bad Spänzer.
 Here, they slip into a variety of roles, save their client's marriage, thwart the assassination attempt on a sheik and fall in love with two young women.

 Reception

-The film was a huge commercial success, drawing a crowd of 2.7 million in Germany, which made it the most successful German-language movie in 1983 and sixth-most-successful movie in Germany that year.
+The film was a huge commercial success, selling a total of 2.7 million tickets in Germany, which made it the most successful German-language movie in 1983 and the sixth-most-successful movie in Germany that year.

 The film was popular in the German-speaking region and in several Eastern European countries.
 In Czechoslovakia it was released under the name "Dva supernosáči".

 Releases

 On February 1, 2019, a remastered Blu-ray was released, featuring the original soundtrack that was not included in previous DVD releases.